asagi4/comfyui-prompt-control/doc/basic.md

 Note: Whitespace is usually *not* stripped from string parameters by default.
 Commas can be escaped with `\,`

 Like `AND`, functions are parsed after regular scheduling syntax has been expanded, allowing things like `[AREA:MASK:0.3](...)`, in case that's somehow useful.

+like AND, if any function is placed inside quotes, it will *not* activate and is instead treated as regular text.

 ### BREAK
 The keyword `BREAK` causes the prompt to be tokenized in separate chunks, padding each chunk to the text encoder's maximum size before encoding.